koher/try-swift-2016/try-swift.md

 ### Optionals for Error Handling

-^ Unlike _exceptions_, _optionals_ don't work well for functions and methods which have side effects.
+^ Unlike _exceptions_, _optionals_ don't work well for functions and methods without a return value.
 But I think the `@warn_unused_result` attribute can be the solution.

 ```swift
 // [ Swift ]